-Log home owners are usually people for whom the outdoors are a second home.
+Log home owners are usually people for whom the outdoors is a second home.
 Even so, they tend to have mixed feelings about winter.
 For many, it is one of the greatest seasons of the year, especially for those who enjoy skiing or other winter sports.
 For others, the winter is a harsh season that is best over as soon as possible.
 Both camps can agree on one fact, though; log homes are the perfect home in the winter months.

 The appearance of a log home is one of its greatest assets in the winter.
 While any modern home should be able to handle the snow loads in winter, a log home’s brawny visage provides reassurance that your home is a solid structure that will stand up to the cruelest winter nights.
 Even once the roof has shed its snow, the natural look of a log home provides a welcome canvas of color against the drab tones of winter.